kisalthennakoon/Image-Color-Compression/README.md

 - scikit-learn

 ## Usage
-1. Open the Jupyter Notebook in Weather Prediction file.
+1. Open the Jupyter Notebook in Image Color Compression file.
-2. Install all the requirements mentioned in under the requarements title
+2. Install all the libraries mentioned under the requirements title above.
-3. Run all cells to and comare the images.
+3. Run all the cells and compare the images.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.